This article has links to products and services we love, which we may make commission from.

 How to get to Corpach Wreck

-If this already sounds like too much of a rushed morning, enjoy a slow breakfast instead and head straight to Glenfinnan for 10:20.
+If this already sounds too rushed, enjoy a slow breakfast instead and head straight to Glenfinnan for 10:00.

 Glenfinnan (17 miles, approx 25 minutes)

-Situated at the top of Loch Shiel, this small hamlet called Glenfinnan is where the Jacobite uprising began in 1745 when Bonnie Prince Charlie arrived on the shores and raised his standard.
+Situated at the top of Loch Shiel, Glenfinnan’s small hamlet is where the Jacobite uprising began in 1745 when Bonnie Prince Charlie arrived on the shores and raised his standard.

 The monument was built 70 years later and is an iconic tower recognizing this historic event.

-The other famous structure, and the one that fans come from all over the world to see, is the Glenfinnan Viaduct.
+The other famous structure which fans come from all over the world to see is the Glenfinnan Viaduct.

 This is where the Harry Potter steam train passes over 1000ft of land at a height of 100ft at approx 10:45.